Fight Traffic Ticket in MarylandPage Overview

 - Annapolis, MD 21401

 You should then be alerted of a trial schedule within several weeks.
-If you do not hear from the court within six weeks, contact the district court in the county which you were ticketed.
+If you do not hear from the court, contact the district court in the county which you were ticketed.

 Hiring a traffic lawyer can increase your chances of a favorable decision, resulting in the charges being dismissed or reduced.
 This in turn may spare your driving record from incurring points, save you from a suspended driver's license and prevent a spike in your current car insurance rates.